ARENA League – Regular season rules only

 Team Roster and eligibility – Maximum roster size is 15.
 All players must be over the age of 18.
 Only rostered players will be eligible to play.
 Only players who sign a player waiver form are considered rostered.
 Players may not be rostered on two teams in the same Division.

-Season – Season is 6 games long plus playoffs for qualifying teams depending on the division, league and season.
+Season – Season length varies by division 6 games long plus playoffs for qualifying teams depending on the division, league and season.
 Playoffs are single elimination.

 Uniforms and Equipment – All players are required to wear matching team shirts which are provided with The HUB registration.
 The HUB allows only turf shoes or sneakers.